keithbuhler/keithbuhler.github.io/content/syllabi/greek-syllabus-trinity.md

 ### Scope, Sequence, and Grades:

-This course is divided into four blocks, consisting of sixteen units of about two weeks each.
-Student work in each block consists of reading, discussion, and assessments.
+This course is divided into sixteen units of about two weeks each.
+Student work in each block consists of memorization, reading, quizzes, and eventually translation and composition.